So, you’ve got great business ideas

 The reason?
 People lie.

-Well actions speak louder than words; if people aren’t forking over cold, hard cash, you don’t yet have an idea worth working on yet.
+Well, actions speak louder than words; if people aren’t forking over cold, hard cash, you don’t yet have an business venture worth working on yet.

 I know – it’s uncomfortable to ask people to take a risk on you.
 It feels dishonest to take someone’s money before giving them a tangible product in return.